 During WWII it was the British, Americans and finally the Poles who were based in the village.
 Early in the war the 6th Guards Armoured Brigade arrived in Codford with their Covenanter then Churchill tanks.
 Elite regiments of the Grenadier, Coldstream, Scots and Welsh Guards camped close to the main area of settlement between 1941-1943.

 The modern village has what is believed to be the only village theatre owned by its own amateur company in the country in the old Woolstore.
 We have a doctor’s surgery with a dispensary, a Veterinary Surgery, a primary school, a preschool [Codford Caterpillars] and an after school club [Wylye Coyotes].
-A new shop opened at the beginning of 2012 with the Post Office, an Off License, a Bakery, a lottery outlet, a workshop and a garage.
-There is an equestrian centre, café and an Indian restaurant at Hillside, as well a large village hall complete with painted shutters of cap and regiment badges from WWII, a social club, a large playing field with a children’s play area and a couple of tennis courts.
+A new shop opened at the beginning of 2012 with the Post Office, an Off Licence, a Bakery, a lottery outlet, a workshop and a garage.
+There is an equestrian centre, café and a restaurant at Hillside, as well a large village hall complete with painted shutters of cap and regiment badges from WWII, a social club, a large playing field with a children’s play area and a couple of tennis courts.
+The village hall is home to Heytesbury & Codford FC.
 In addition to tennis there are facilities for skittles, short mat bowls, football, badminton and Petanque/Boules.

-Codford is a thriving forward looking community with a very real sense of its history and its military past.
+Codford is a thriving forward looking community of 856 residents (census 2021) with a very real sense of its history and its military past.